ssurucu/SWE544_2015Fall_Project2/README.md

 11) Commit:13b1bd1 12/01/2016 - Picked number on the server now broadcast to all clients, client can check for Cinko (dummy service).
 Client-Server messaging is succesfully implemented.
 Broadcast and message sendin to a selected client is completed.
 Server side has been redesigned, it now creates a new thread for every client connection.

-12) Commit:        12/01/2016 - Server side generates the tickets and assigns it to the clients, and clients shows the tickets to the user
+12) Commit:6d79da0 12/01/2016 - Server side generates the tickets and assigns it to the clients, and clients shows the tickets to the user

+13) Commit:        12/01/2016 - UI fixes has been made.
+User can se the picked number with different background color, so the numbers that are picked before can be seen on the left side of the UI.
+USer also can sign/select number on his/her ticket